-All Beckhoff EtherCAT devices have an ESI-EEPROM which contains the EtherCAT identity with the revision number.
-The EtherCAT slave information, also colloquially known as the ESI/XML configuration file for the EtherCAT master, is stored in it.
+All Beckhoff EtherCAT devices have a so-called ESI-EEPROM, which contains the EtherCAT identity with the revision number.
+Stored in it is the EtherCAT slave information, also colloquially known as ESI/XML configuration file for the EtherCAT master.
 See the corresponding chapter in the EtherCAT system manual (Link) for the relationships.

-Beckhoff also stores the eBIC in the ESI-EEPROM.
-The eBIC was introduced into Beckhoff IO production (terminals, box modules) in 2020; as of 2023, implementation is largely complete.
+The eBIC is also stored in the ESI-EEPROM.
+The eBIC was introduced into the Beckhoff I/O production (terminals, box modules) from 2020; widespread implementation is expected in 2021.

-The user can electronically access the eBIC (if present) as follows:
+The user can electronically access the eBIC (if existent) as follows:

-- With all EtherCAT devices, the EtherCAT master (TwinCAT) can read the eBIC from the ESI-EEPROM - From TwinCAT 3.1 build 4024.11, the eBIC can be displayed in the online view. - To do this, check the "Show Beckhoff Identification Code (BIC)" checkbox under EtherCAT → Advanced Settings → Diagnostics:
+- With all EtherCAT devices, the EtherCAT master (TwinCAT) can read the eBIC from the ESI-EEPROM - From TwinCAT 3.1 build 4024.11, the eBIC can be displayed in the online view. - To do this, check the checkbox "Show Beckhoff Identification Code (BIC)" under EtherCAT → Advanced Settings → Diagnostics: